For public, private, hybrid, and community inference fleets

 What it does

-Xeno separates the public API surface from the machines doing the work.
-Applications call the Xeno server.
-Connected clients run beside local runtimes and accelerators, advertise what they can serve, execute routed requests, and report enough telemetry for operators to trust the fleet.
+Applications use OpenAI APIs with Xeno.
+The control plane authenticates the request, applies policy, routes according to your policy, and records what happened.
+Connected clients run beside local runtimes and accelerators, advertise what they can serve, execute routed requests, and report the telemetry operators need to trust the fleet.

 OpenAI-compatible API

-Expose model listing, chat completions, completions, and embeddings behind one stable endpoint.
+Keep application code stable with model listing, chat completions, completions, and embeddings behind one endpoint.

 Authenticated clients

-Tenant-bound clients connect over WebSockets and advertise machine inventory, providers, and models.
+Trusted clients connect over WebSockets and publish machine inventory, provider health, supported models, and telemetry.

 Policy-based routing

-Use model and client match rules with RoundRobin, Random, FirstAvailable, LeastRecentlyUsed, or Adaptive selection.
+Match by model and client rules, then select capacity with RoundRobin, Random, FirstAvailable, LeastRecentlyUsed, or Adaptive routing.

 Operational visibility